STORIES

 Going back further, Jacob led MTV and VH1's very first experiments with connecting digital and TV, leveraging the nascent digital influence of show stars to impact the business of The Hills, Real World, Made, Tila Tequila, Next, Yo Momma and several other top shows.
 After launching a dozen digital extensions across the MTV/VH1 portfolio, Jacob evolved to shepherd "future of TV" innovation across all of Viacom, bringing together ad sales, marketing, editorial and show teams to regularly meet startups and plan experiments in the new movement of "social tv," including the first use of Twitter on-air, the launch of Instagram accounts for channels and digital-native promo teams at tent-pole events, such as the Video Music Awards.

-While at Viacom, Jacob was the key conduit for partnerships/coordination with the main social platforms as well as the broader startup ecosystem, earning him the distinctions of being named a top-ten "social media maven" across the media industry and regular appearances in media coverage and conference panels.
+While at Viacom, Jacob was the key conduit for partnerships/coordination with the main social platforms as well as the broader startup ecosystem, earning him the distinctions of being named a top-ten "social media maven" across the industry and regular appearances in media coverage and conference panels.

 Throughout his career, Jacob has been a trusted advisor to executives, known for bridging old and new industries, small and large companies, and experiments with best practices.
 He knows how to drive innovation within large, matrixed organizations and balance the unique challenges of global companies.